sal55/langs/Modules24.md

 ````
 (Note that the application will now be called A, but of course you can name the modules P, B, C.)

 There is no project info, no `module` or `import` statements, in any other module.
-Other module schemes then to have rag-bag collections of `import` statements at the top of every module, which in my view is unnecessary micro-managing.
+Other module schemes tend to have rag-bag collections of `import` statements at the top of every module, which in my view is unnecessary micro-managing.

 ### The SubProgram

 Modules in my scheme are grouped into SubPrograms.
-Within that group, any entity exported by any module (using `global` attribute), is visible to all modules in the group.
+Within that group, any entity exported by any module (using a `global` attribute), is visible to all modules in the group.
 No specific `import` is needed, so long as all modules are listed in the lead module.
 My example program contains one subprogram.

 No name-qualifier is needed either: to call a global function `F` defined in `B` from `A`, I can just write `F()`.
 I only need to write `B.F()` if, for example, `C` also exported a function `F`.